aspose-page/Aspose.Page-API-References/english/net/aspose.page/externalfontcache/_index.md

 second_title: Aspose.Page for .NET API Reference
 description: Aspose.Page.ExternalFontCache class.
 Use this class to obtain font encapsulation in a form that is accepted by Device
 type: docs
-weight: 610
+weight: 240
 url: /net/aspose.page/externalfontcache/
 ---
 ## ExternalFontCache class

-Use this class to obtain font encapsulation in a form that is accepted by [`Device`](../device/).
+Use this class to obtain font encapsulation in a form that is accepted by Device.

 ```csharp
 public class ExternalFontCache